The Hurt Locker: Filming

 The film was shot in Jordan, within miles of the Iraqi border, to achieve Bigelow's goal of authenticity.
 Iraqi refugees were used for extras and the cast worked in the intense heat of the Middle East.
-The filmmakers had scouted for locations in Morocco, but Bigelow felt its cities did not resemble Baghdad.
-In addition, she wanted to get as close to the war zone as possible.
-Some of the locations were less than three miles from the Iraqi border.
-Bigelow had wanted to film in Iraq, but the production security team could not guarantee their safety from snipers.
+Bigelow had wanted to film in Iraq, but the production security team could not guarantee their safety from Iraqi insurgents.
+The filmmakers had scouted for locations in Morocco, which Chertier preferred due to its cheaper cost but which Bigelow felt did not resemble Iraq closely enough.
+Boal's contacts in the Central Intelligence Agency suggested Jordan because its capital city of Amman strongly resembled Baghdad and because the Jordanian royal family was very supportive of Western film productions.
+The Jordanian government, which was trying to start a domestic film industry, would indeed be very generous towards the film.
+It offered discounted shipping rates and even helped fund the film when its bond was nearly withdrawn after a line producer quit in the first three weeks of filming.
+This assistance allowed Bigelow to cut the budget to just $15 million.
+Jordan also used the making of the movie to found a film school and an internship program.
+In addition, Bigelow wanted to get as close to the war zone as possible.
+Some of the locations were less than three miles from the Iraqi border, and were within a few miles of active conflict zones in Iraq itself.

+The production also initially had permission from the United States Department of Defense's film liaison unit to film at a real United States Army logistics base in Camp Arifjan, Kuwait.
+However, the filming clearance was withdrawn because military officials believed new scenes which were not in the approved screenplay were being shot.
+After the U.S. Department of Defense suspended cooperation with the film, it used Royal Jordanian Army equipment instead.

-Principal photography began in July 2007 in Jordan and Kuwait.
+Principal photography began in July 2007 in Jordan.
 Temperatures averaged 120 F over the 44 days of shooting.
+The actors were housed in a tent with dirt floors and encouraged to method act.
 Often four or more camera crews filmed simultaneously, which resulted in nearly 200 hours of footage.
 The producer Greg Shapiro spoke about security concerns of filming in Jordan, "It was interesting telling people we were going to make the movie in Jordan because the first question everybody asked was about the security situation here."

-Bigelow's choice to film in the Kingdom met some resistance.
+Bigelow's choice to film in Jordan met some resistance.
 In discussion, she found that her cast and crew shared stereotypes of the region from American culture.
 "Sadly people in America and Los Angeles have these perceptions", she said.
 "But once you get off the plane you realize it's like Manhattan without the trees", she continued.
 As Iraq dominated discourse in America and around the world, Bigelow believed that filmmakers would continue to explore the conflict, making Jordan the natural place to film.